 The clinics will continue every Thursday as long as there is community demand.
 Future clinics are scheduled for April 29, May 13, 20 and 27.

 Appointments are required and can be secured here.

-Appointments for April 22 and April 29 are now open at this link.
 Per state guidelines, all persons 16 years of age and older are now eligible to receive a COVID-19 vaccination in Washington State.